 The M1 is armed with an 8-core CPU and an 8-core GPU on a single system on a chip (SoC) – which means you can expect great leaps in speed, graphics, and machine learning performance.
 If you're after quantifiable numbers, that translates to 3.5 times better CPU performance, up to 6 times faster GPU performance, and up to 15 times faster machine learning.

 The M1 chip is also much more power-efficient.
 Apple boasted that the M1 offers the "world's best CPU performance per watt".
-This means battery life gets a boost too, allowing the new MacBook laptops to last up to twice as long.
+This means battery life gets a boost too, with Apple claiming the new MacBook laptops to last up to twice as long.
 Thankfully, the upgrades come without a leap in price.

 Read more about the M1 chip here: How good is Apple's M1 chip really?